turing-club/info/intro-to-shells.md

 Now think of a cool name for your virtual environment - just make sure it's all lowercase and one word!
 For example, "my_coding_stuff"

-Now type `New-VirtualEnvironment` followed by the name you've just thought of, for example `New-VirtualEnvironment my_coding_stuff`
+Now type `mkvirtualenv` followed by the name you've just thought of, for example `mkvirtualenv my_coding_stuff`.
+Then, enter the folder where you'll be coding by typing `cd` followed by the name of your environment, for example `cd my_coding_stuff`.
+The last step is to activate the environment (you have to do this every time you enter the environment!) by typing `.\scripts\activate`.
+If it worked, you should see something like `(my_coding_stuff)` at the beginning of your prompt.

 Congratulations!
 You can now safely code within this environment.
-Note that unless you're prepared to change some files, you'll have to type `Import-Module virtualenvwrapper` every time before you start working in a virtual environment.

 More stuff coming soon!